Theodo-UK/RN-common-docs/docs/deployment.md

 ### Production

 - Create a PR from `master` to production.
-- In the PR, in `fastlane/.env`, make sure that the _Version Numbers_ are bumped compared to latest release and make sure that the _Minimum target CodePush version number_ is bumped as well if needed (see _How should version bumping be done?_ section above).
+- In the PR, in `fastlane/.env`, make sure that the _Version Numbers_ are bumped compared to latest release.
   If not, get that fixed in `master` first.
 - Get the PR reviewed and approved.
 - Merge the PR (you need to be admin).
 Wait for all Circle-CI jobs to succeed.
 Your features have been CodePushed by now.